 The importance of a having strong cultural identity and the ability to participate in sporting activities were also raised as things that made them feel uplifted and confident within themselves.

-At the end of the session, Stars student, Serena Barton, described it as “a great opportunity because it gave us a voice into issues that affect us as Indigenous young women.”
+Stars student, Serena Barton, described their involvement in the project as “a great opportunity” because it gave them a voice on the issues that affect them as Indigenous young women.